 My revenue depends only upon the number of hectares cultivated with the purple system.
-Please select one answer only:

 The sum of the number of hectares cultivated with the orange crop system and of the number of hectares cultivated with the purple crop system determines the additional gain related to the ecosystem services.